miniwinwm/BluePillDemo/BluePillDemo_Seatalk_MQTT_Website/readme.txt

 If you are going to use this for your own data you need to change the publish topic root part in main.c in the embedded code from BluePillDemo to something of your choosing.
-This will become a #define in subsequent releases as the SIM card details are already.
+This is a #define at the top of main.c in the embedded code:

+	#define			MQTT_PUBLISH_TOPIC_ROOT		"BluePillDemo"

 If you want to create your own webpage to view your data you need an account on a webserver that allows you to upload your own html files. https://www.000webhost.com